 - Humility & Perseverance - When a mistake is severe and the only acceptable remedy is to have the artwork redone, one must be humble & persevering enough to accept the situation and start all over again, this time wiser and more careful.

 - Work with Zest - "Do it with passion or not at all."
 By working with paper, my favorite medium, I realized and learned that the reason I produce great work is because I do it with zest.
-I pour my heart and soul in every paper craft I do and I make sure that that same joy I experience in creating reaches the heart of my consumers (audience/clients) as well.
+I pour my heart and soul into every paper craft I do and I make sure that that same joy I experience in creating reaches the heart of my consumers (audience/clients) as well.

-I hope that my love of paper (somehow) inspires you to create or at least appreciate beautiful works of art that's made of paper.
+I hope that my love of paper (somehow) inspires you to create or at least appreciate beautiful works of art made of paper.
 Share your comments below! :)